che-incubator/openwrt-helloworld-package/README.md

 # About OpenWrt HelloWorld package

 OpenWrt is a highly extensible GNU/Linux distribution for embedded devices (typically wireless routers).
 Unlike many other distributions for routers, OpenWrt is built from the ground up to be a full-featured, easily modifiable operating system for embedded devices.
-In practice, this means you can have all the features you need with no bloat, powered by a modern Linux kernel.
+You can have all the features you need with no bloat, powered by a modern Linux kernel.
 It provides convenient tools to integrate pre-built packages into a custom firmware image.
-This repo includes a sample of the HelloWorld package for OpenWrt.
+This repo includes a sample of the custom package for OpenWrt.

 ## Description